 If the Fund realizes capital gains as a result of transfers or dispositions of its property undertaken to facilitate a redemption of units (which in this paragraph includes an exchange of units) by a unitholder, allocation to the unitholder of fund-level capital gains may be permitted in accordance with the Tax Act.
-The taxable portion of the capital gain so allocated must be included in the income of the redeeming unitholder (as a taxable capital gain) and may be deductible by the Fund in computing its income, subject to subsections 132(5.3) and 132(5.31) of the Tax Act.
-For ETF units of the Fund, amounts of taxable capital gain so allocated and designated to unitholders redeeming ETF units will be deductible to the Fund in an amount determined by a formula under subparagraph 132(5.31)(b)(i), which is based on (i) the amount of capital gains designated to unitholders on an exchange or redemption of ETF units in the taxation year, (ii) the total amount paid for exchanges or redemptions of the ETF units in the taxation year, (iii) the Fund's NAV at the end of the taxation year and the end of the previous taxation year that is referable to the ETF units, and (iv) the portion of the
+If the Fund chooses to allocate a capital gain to a redeeming unitholder, the taxable portion of the capital gain so allocated must be included in the income of the redeeming unitholder (as a taxable capital gain) and may be deductible by the Fund in computing its income, subject to subsections 132(5.3) and 132(5.31) of the Tax Act.